OMAN

 tour itinerary

-Depending on the time of your arrival in Dubai, you’ll have the afternoon at leisure to explore this unique city.
+Depending on the time of your arrival in Dubai, you’ll have the afternoon to explore this unique city.
 In the evening we gather for introductions and a welcome dinner.
 Overnight Dubai (D)

 This morning we head from Dubai to the Musandam Peninsula, a remote Oman region with a starkly different feel and pace from flashy, modern Dubai.
 There we cross the border into Oman and continue first to the port city of Khasab, our base for the next three nights.
 The city sits at the far northern end of the peninsula in a narrow plain squeezed in between the mountains – one of the few sizeable areas of flat coastal real estate in the entire peninsula.
 We arrive at the hotel in time for lunch, and after time to settle in, John will provide an introductory lecture, followed by an afternoon at leisure to take in the rugged coastal surroundings.
 Dinner tonight is in a local restaurant.
 Overnight Khasab (B, L, D)